khus29/concurrency-React18/README.md

 useDefferedValue takes in a state value and a timeout in milliseconds and returns the deferred version of that state value.
 The timeout tells React how long it should delay the deferred value.

 # Concurrent SSR
+SSR do the entire render of the HTML page, and wait until it's completely finished before sending it to the browser.
+Even if that HTML gets to the browser faster, it still needs to be hydrated. it is an all-or-nothing operation, requiring the entire page's JavaScript to be downloaded.

+## Streaming + Selective Hydartion
+React 18's <Suspense> allows the page to be broken up into chunks using <Suspense>.
+Now, the server can start streaming HTML as soon as one of these chunks is ready.
+We can use a combination of <Suspense> and React.lazy() to achieve partial hydration as well.
+React will now record interactions with various parts of the page, and prioritize hydration based on what has been interacted with.

 # Cons of using Concurrent Mode in React